Full-Form of OECD (Organization for Economic Co-operation & Development)

 - To publish and thereby keep updated the model tax convention for the purpose of allocating taxation rights among the tax jurisdictions in case of cross-border transactions and to provide for avoidance of double-taxation.
 Apart from the model conventions, the OECD also publishes commentaries to the model convention for detailed interpretation by the member countries or the observer countries.
 It has also been publishing transfer pricing.
 Recently, OECD also came up with BEPS action plans.

 - It maintains an online database of published books, reference material, reports, and other relevant information.

-- This also publishes books on a frequent basis which are up-to-date.
+- This also publishes books frequently, which are up-to-date.
 Mostly, the books are published in two languages, English and French.
 The organization also takes responsibility for releasing working papers and reference works.